Misery in Raleigh: Clemson offense fails to deliver in double OT loss to Pack

 NC State won the toss and elected to defer, but both teams were forced to punt after picking up a first down on its initial possession.
 Following the Wolfpack punt, the Tigers took over at their own 20 and were able to ring up the first score of the day.
 A 29-yard pass play from Uiagalelei to Joseph Ngata helped set up the touchdown.
 Facing a 2nd-and-10 at the NC State 32, Uiagalelei rolled right, planted his foot at the line of scrimmage and delivered a strike to Justyn Ross, who flashed open in the back of the end zone.
 With just under 10 minutes to play in the first quarter the Tigers held a 7-0 lead.

 Two drives later NC State tied the score, putting together a 10-play drive that covered 54 yards and ended on a 9-yard pass from Devin Leary to Emeka Emezie.
-With just five seconds to play in the first quarters it was tied at 7-7.
+With just five seconds to play in the first quarter it was tied at 7-7.

 The rest of the first half was a slog of epic proportions.
 Following the Clemson scoring drive, the Tigers ran 15 plays and gained just 17 yards, with an interception killing the only promising drive.
 Clemson finished the half with just 84 yards of total offense.
 Following a 4-for-7 start (with two of those incompletions drops), Uiagalelei finished the half completing just 2-of-7 passes.